MarjanBaghdadi/Khan-Academy-SQL/README.md

 # Khan-Academy-SQL
-responses to the challenges from the link below: https://www.khanacademy.org/computing/computer-programming/sql
+My responses to the challenges and excercises of the link below: https://www.khanacademy.org/computing/computer-programming/sql